 Red Room Lounge – Downtown Second Street District

-Situated right in the middle of downtown festivities, Red Room is a hidden sanctuary for festival goers in search of a speakeasy-style bar to relax and a enjoy a glass or two of wine.
+Situated right in the middle of downtown festivities, Red Room is a hidden sanctuary for festival-goers in search of a speakeasy-style bar to relax and enjoy a glass or two of wine.
 As Austin’s go-to source for remarkable, sommelier-approved approved wine, Red Room has proven its standing among wine aficionados or happy hour sippers looking for a glass of great wine for a decent price.

 Where to Go When You’re in Recovery Mode:

 Snooze, an A.M.
 Eatery – South Lamar + North Lamar

 Start your day strong – a pancake flight, a breakfast pot pie, and a Bloody Mary.
 With two locations in Austin, Snooze delivers creative twists on classic breakfast dishes, as well as a selection of local, craft beers and morning cocktails.

 Taverna – Downtown Second Street District + Domain NORTHSIDE